Lavender Frankincense Vegan Lip Balm

 I think it may be due to the fact that beeswax, while it smells amazing in its own right, has a slight honey scent to it and that masks the natural essential oil fragrance.

-Disclaimer: I am not a doctor or certified aromatherapist.
+Disclaimer: I am not a doctor or a certified aromatherapist.
 Please use your essential oils with caution.
-Read full disclaimer here
+Read the full disclaimer here

 A Little History